 7. Explore Custer State Park

 Custer State Park is home to all kinds of mountain wildlife such as deer, turkey, elk, bighorn sheep, white mountain goats, and mountain lions, to name a few.

-The Park also has feral burros used to pack the gear to Black Elk Peak fire lookout long ago.
-The most notable things to do in the park are to see the herds of buffalo roaming within Custer State Park and Wind Cave National Monument.
+The park also has feral burros which used to pack gear to Black Elk Peak fire lookout long ago.
+The most notable things to do in the park are to see the herds of buffalo roaming within Custer State Park and Wind Cave National Park.
 Keep your eyes peeled and cameras ready to see these majestic animals.

 Custer State Park has outdoor activities galore such as camping, swimming, fishing, kayaking, stand up paddle boarding, hiking, and sightseeing.
-There are many lakes to choose from in the Park.
+There are many lakes to choose from in the park.
 A little more on all of this below.
+Keep reading!

 8. Attend the Buffalo Roundup and Festivities

-One of the most memorable activities in Custer State Park is the annual buffalo roundup.
+One of the most unique activities in Custer State Park is the annual buffalo roundup.

-Later in the summer or early fall (depending on how you look at it since South Dakota doesn’t really have a fall), the roundup is accompanied by a chili cook-off and outdoor arts festival.
+Later in the summer or early fall (depending on how you look at it since South Dakota doesn’t really have a fall), the roundup has a chili cook-off and outdoor arts festival.

 If you’re visiting during late September, check out the South Dakota Game Fish and Parks website for details on where you can attend the annual buffalo roundup.